Diagnose breast cancer from fine-needle aspirate images using OpenNN

 - Instances.

-The number of columns is 10, and the number of rows is 683.
+There are 10 columns and 683 rows.
 The variables in this problem are:

-- clump_thickness: (1-10).
-Benign cells tend to be grouped in monolayers, while cancerous cells are often grouped in multilayers.
+: (1-10).
+Benign cells tend to be grouped in monolayers, while cancerous cells are often grouped in multilayers.cell_size_uniformity

-- cell_size_uniformity: (1-10).
+: (1-10).
 Cancer cells tend to vary in size and shape.
-That is why these parameters are valuable in determining whether the cells are cancerous or not.
+That is why these parameters are valuable in determining whether the cells are or not cancerous.cell_shape_uniformity

-- cell_shape_uniformity: (1-10).
+: (1-10).
 Uniformity of cell size/shape: Cancer cells tend to vary in size and shape.
-That is why these parameters are valuable in determining whether the cells are cancerous or not.
+That is why these parameters are valuable in determining whether the cells are or not cancerous.marginal_adhesion

-- marginal_adhesion: (1-10).
+: (1-10).
 Normal cells tend to stick together.
 Cancer cells tend to lose this ability.
-So the loss of adhesion is a sign of malignancy.
+So the loss of adhesion is a sign of malignancy.single_epithelial_cell_size

-- single_epithelial_cell_size: (1-10).
+: (1-10).
 It is related to the uniformity mentioned above.
-Epithelial cells that are significantly enlarged may be a malignant cell.
+Epithelial cells that are significantly enlarged may be malignant.bare_nuclei

-- bare_nuclei: (1-10).
-This is a term used for nuclei not surrounded by cytoplasm (the rest of the cell).
-Those are typically seen in benign tumors.
+: (1-10).
+This is a term used for nuclei not surrounded by cytoplasm (the rest of the cell), typically seen in benign tumors.bland_chromatin

-- bland_chromatin: (1-10).
+: (1-10).
 Describes a uniform «texture» of the nucleus seen in benign cells.
-In cancer cells, the chromatin tends to be more coarse.
+In cancer cells, the chromatin tends to be more coarse.normal_nucleoli

-- normal_nucleoli: (1-10).
+: (1-10).
 Nucleoli are small structures seen in the nucleus.
 In normal cells, the nucleolus is usually very small if visible at all.
-In cancer cells, the nucleoli become more prominent, and sometimes there are more of them.
+In cancer cells, the nucleoli become more prominent, and sometimes there are more of them.mitoses

-- mitoses: (1-10).
-Cancer is essentially a disease of uncontrolled mitosis.
+: (1-10).
+Cancer is essentially a disease of uncontrolled mitosis.diagnose

-Once we have the data ready, we will get the information of the variables, such as names and statistical descriptives.
+Once we have the data ready, we will get the information on the variables, such as names and statistical descriptives.

 The instances are divided into training, selection, and testing subsets.
-They represent 60% (409), 20% (137), and 20% (137) of the original instances, respectively, and are split at random using the following command
+They represent 60% (409), 20% (137), and 20% (137) of the original instances, respectively, and are split randomly using the following command:

 data_set.split_samples_random();